 Here, you can see the average rates available from many of the nation’s top insurance companies.

-How insurers calculate the cost of renters insurance
+Factors that affect the cost of renters insurance

 Renters insurance policies operate similarly to auto insurance and life insurance.
 Insurance companies look at your applicable risk factors and other information to determine how likely you are to file a claim.
-They then assign an insurance rate based on those risks factors.2
+They then assign an insurance rate based on those risk factors.2

 Some of the most common factors insurers consider include: